r-tutor/libs1/radiant.model/app/tools/help/simulater.md

 To include normally distributed random variables in the analysis select `Normal` from the `Select types` dropdown and use `Normal variables` inputs.
 For example, enter a `Name` (`demand`), the `Mean` (1000) and the standard deviation (`St.dev.`, 100).
 Then press the <i title='Add variable' href='#' class='fa fa-plus-circle'></i> icon.
 Alternatively, enter (or remove) input directly in the text input area (e.g., `demand 1000 100`).

+### Poisson

+The Poisson distribution is useful to simulate the number of times and event occurs in a particular time span, such as the number of patients arriving in an emergency room between 10 and 11pm.
+To include Poisson distributed random variables in the analysis select `Poisson` from the `Select types` dropdown and use `Poisson variables` inputs.
+For example, enter a `Name` (`patients`) and a value for the number of occurrences `Lambda` the event of interest (20).
+Then press the <i title='Add variable' href='#' class='fa fa-plus-circle'></i> icon.
+Alternatively, enter (or remove) input directly in the text input area (e.g., `patients 20`).

 ### Uniform